4 things to consider when budgeting for a funeral

 Funeral director fees refer to the price payable to the funeral home for organising the service.
 These fees usually include everything from transporting and storing the remains, mortuary care, lodging the required paperwork and more.
 Funeral directors may also charge you for third-party services such as the celebrant, flowers, venue hire, or any other additions you decide to have.
 At a difficult time, many of these costs can seem challenging to manage, and many costs need to be paid upfront.

 New Zealand is decorated with beautiful land, but the amount we have available is limited.
 This means burial plots are at a premium for those who want their remains placed underground.
-In fact, the Cost of Death report revealed that burials in New Zealand are even more expensive than in Australia.

 You can expect to pay an average of $10,206 for a standard burial in New Zealand.
 However, if you’re worried about exceeding your budget, cremations are a cheaper alternative at an average of $7,316.
 Given the considerable difference in cost, it’s not surprising that more and more Kiwis are opting to be cremated when they pass away.